 Stanley Hudson: quietly hardworking but grumpy sales rep who demonstrates a consistent lack of interest in any of his surroundings; thoroughly detests Michael and spends much time completing crossword puzzles

+My Original Episode Summary [That you invented, all by yourself.]

+Title?

+Include a one-liner and brief synopsis here.

-Episode SummaryA Plot
+A Plot

-Michael resolves to join Facebook because he feels like an outsider to his coworkers’ social lives.
+One-liner: Michael resolves to join Facebook because he feels like an outsider to his coworkers’ social lives.
+[That’s all you needed, although you could make up a funnier hypothetical social media site.]

 While navigating the ins and outs of a Facebook presence, Michael struggles because few people are willing to reciprocate his communication attempts.
-Michael takes issue with how long it is taking people to respond to his posts, and eventually calls on his coworkers for help, creating a special committee dedicated to improving his Facebook profile and increasing his number of friends and content likes.
+Michael takes issue with how long it takes people to respond to his posts, and eventually calls on his coworkers for help, creating a special committee dedicated to improving his Facebook profile and increasing his number of friends and content likes.
 The committee is made up of people whom Michael considers his most trusted confidants and those who can raise his “cool” factor.
 Dwight is the only committee member dedicated to actually helping Michael, while the others wish to fool or make fun of him.
+[How does it end?
+Structure it like a story.]
+[All this could be included in your 2-Act, scene-by-scene summary].

 B Plot

+One-liner: Ryan and Kelly have broken up again, and Ryan is seeing someone new.

 It is common knowledge that Ryan and Kelly have broken up again, and that Ryan is seeing someone new.
-Ryan refuses to reveal any information about this new person to the office, however, he forgets to guard his Facebook profile in a similar manner, despite his claims that he is tech-savy.
+Ryan refuses to reveal any information about this new person to the office, however, he forgets to guard his Facebook profile, despite his claims that he is tech-savy.
 The office discovers that Ryan is dating an unattractive woman, far beyond Ryan’s age.
 They are unsure what to do with this information, but decide to exploit this information and extract a confession from Ryan.
+[Simplify this conclusion, and give it meaning.]

 Act I